synchro--/flappy-ship/README.md

 ![Mix](docs/blending2.jpg)

 ### Hard Mode: Flappy Flight!
-When you activate this option the game restarts in ** hard mode**.
+When you activate this option the game restarts in **hard mode**.
 You'll find yourself in the same scenario but this time everything can fluctuate in the air, even our spaceship.
-By pressing the accelerator 'W' the ship will increase and will leap in the air; when no keys are pressed the ship is pulled down by gravity; when the brake 'S' is pressed the ship will accelerate downwards.
+By pressing the accelerator `W` the ship will fly and will leap in the air; when no keys are pressed the ship is pulled down by gravity; when the brake `S` is pressed the ship will accelerate downwards.
 The tip of the Ship is tilted according to the flight direction mimiking the famous smartphone game Flappy Bird, albeit in 3D.
-Even rings and cubes will be scattered around the sky, so it will be more difficult to win.
+Even rings and cubes will be scattered around the sky, so it will be harder to win.

 ![Flappy1](docs/flappy1.jpg)